marcanalella/filter-json/README.md

 All the filtering process takes place recursively and it works for both JSON Object and JSON Array.

-This software has been structured as indipendent microservice with a REST API but it can also be used as a library that can be integrated into your Java application.
+This software has been structured as indipendent microservice with a REST API

+## How it works

-To make possible the filtering process, application need all JSON Body in a POST request and field projections that are defined using the `?values=` on query parameter.
+Application expose `/api/v1/getJson` API to retrieve filtered JSON.
+Field projections have to be defined using the query param`?values=` with values followed by comma.
+If the data is nested, add a dot to the desired value to be filtered.
+Finally, to make possible the filtering process, application need all JSON Body in a POST request.

 ## Example with a JSON Object request

+To retrieve id and foo fields, this POST call

+`POST  https:/localhost:8080/api/v1/getJson?values=id,foo`

 ```
 {